damontic/fortigate2awsd/README.md

     	Specify the log stream where you want to send the logs -username string
     	Specify the Fortigate ssh username
+  -verbose
+    	Set if you want to be verbose.
   -version
     	Set if you want to see the version and exit.
 ```